AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 ## Overview

-Data that is arranged in a one column or an only row can be plotted in a pie chart.
+Data that is arranged in a one column or an only row can be plotted on a pie chart.
 The data points in a pie chart are displayed as a percentage of the whole pie.

 Use a pie chart when: